OOPSpam/blog/_posts/2024-07-26-how-to-add-spamfilter-to-a-contact-form.md

 title:  "How to add a powerful spam filter to your contact form"
 author: "Onar A."
 image: /assets/howtoaddspamfilter.png
-tags: [WordPress, contact_form, java, honeypot]
+tags: [WordPress, contact_form, java, honeypot, spam, oopspam]

-description: "Learn how to add spam protection to any contact forms"
+description: "Learn how to easily add spam protection to any contact form with email, IP and country restrictions."
-seo:
- date_modified: 2022-03-31 09:00:00+0800

 ---
 <center><img loading="lazy"  width="512" alt="A contact form illustration" src="/blog/assets/howtoaddspamfilter.png"></center>
 <br/>

-> This is a blog post on how to integrate a spam filter with non-WordPress websites.
+> This is a blog post on [how to integrate a spam filter](https://www.oopspam.com/blog/how-to-filter-spam) with non-WordPress websites.
 If you are WordPress user check out [our WordPress plugin](https://wordpress.org/plugins/oopspam-anti-spam/).

 > ✨ Are you building a contact form in PHP?
 Check out [How to build a complete contact form with PHP and HTML](https://www.oopspam.com/blog/contact-form-with-PHP) post.